Last updated: May 21, 2018

 - USE OF PRODUCTS.Buyer shall use the Products in compliance with the Product specifications provided by Seller.
 Products are not authorized for use in (a) life support systems, human implantation, nuclear facilities or any other application where Product failure could lead to loss of life or catastrophic property damage; or (b) chemical, biological or nuclear weapons, rocket systems (including ballistic missile systems, space launch vehicles and sounding rockets) or unmanned air vehicles capable of delivering the same, or in the development of any weapons of mass destruction (collectively “Prohibited Applications”).
 If Buyer uses or sells the Products for use in such a Prohibited Application, or fails to comply with the Product specifications, Buyer acknowledges that such use, sale, or non-compliance is at Buyer’s sole risk.
 Buyer agrees to communicate the same in writing to any subsequent purchasers or users.
 Buyer shall indemnify, defend, and hold Seller and its affiliates and their shareholders, officers, directors, employees and agents harmless from any claims, losses, suits, judgments and damages, including incidental and consequential damages, costs and attorneys’ fees, resulting from or arising out of: (i) Seller’s compliance with Buyer’s designs, specifications, or instructions; (ii) modification of any Product by Buyer; or (iii) use of the Product in a Prohibited Application by Buyer or any third party.

 - EXCUSE OF PERFORMANCE.
-Seller will not be liable for any delay in delivery or for non-delivery or other failure to perform, in whole or in part, caused by the occurrence of any contingency beyond its reasonable control or the control of Seller’s suppliers, including, but not limited to, failure or delay in transportation, acts of any government, judicial action, pandemic, labor disputes, fire, accident, acts of nature, shortage of labor, fuel, or raw material at a commercially reasonable price, or machinery or technical failure.
+Seller will not be liable for any delay in delivery or for non-delivery or other failure to perform, in whole or in part, caused by the occurrence of any contingency beyond its reasonable control or the control of Seller’s suppliers, including, but not limited to, failure or delay in transportation, acts of any government (tariffs and import duties), judicial action, pandemic, labor disputes, fire, accident, acts of nature, shortage of labor, fuel, or raw material at a commercially reasonable price, or machinery or technical failure.
 Seller will endeavor to provide Buyer with prompt written notice of any event which will impede Seller’s performance.
-Buyer’s sole remedy with respect to Seller’s excused inability to perform that extends beyond sixty (60) days shall be to cancel the Agreement upon ten (10) days’ written notice after payment of all amounts owed under Section 5(a).
+Buyer’s sole remedy with respect to Seller’s excused inability to perform that extends beyond sixty (60) days shall be to cancel the Agreement upon ten (10) days’ written notice after payment of all amounts owed under Section 5(a); provided, however, that no termination right shall apply in the event that the inability to perform is a result of an increase in Supplier’s costs, which shall be passed through to Buyer.
+Seller shall have the right to suspend shipment of any open Orders in the event that Buyer objects to Seller’s remedies hereunder, including any price increases.

 - intellectual property infringement.
 Should a third-party allege that a Product infringes any valid intellectual property right under the applicable laws of the United States, Canada, or the European Union in existence on the date of shipment of the Product (hereinafter “Claim”), Seller will defend Buyer against the Claim and will indemnify Buyer against final judgment entered against Buyer, including reasonable attorneys’ fees and costs awarded therein (or against the cost of settlement of the Claim as consented to by Seller).
 This obligation is conditioned on: (i) Buyer promptly notifying Seller of any Claim involving Buyer in which such infringement is alleged; (ii) Buyer cooperating fully with Seller in defense of the Claim; and (iii) Buyer permitting Seller to control the defense, including settlement or compromise of the Claim.
 Seller’s obligation as to utility patents only applies to infringement arising solely out of the inherent operation according to Seller’s specifications and instructions for such Products.
 In the event such Products are held to infringe an intellectual property right as defined above, Seller shall have the right at its option and expense to procure for Buyer the right to continue using such Products, or replace the Products with a non-infringing item of equivalent form/fit/function, or grant Buyer a credit for the infringing Products and accept their return.
 In the event of the foregoing, Seller may also, at its option, cancel any Order as to future deliveries of such Products, without liability.
 Seller will have no obligation to defend and indemnify Buyer to the extent the Claim arises out of (i) a design or specification provided by Buyer and implemented by Seller to Buyer’s instructions; (ii) the combination of a Product with another item or system not provided by Seller, or (iii) modifications made by Buyer to the Product which cause it to be infringing.